automationlogic/azure-resource-locks/README.md

 ## How to

-* add the tenant id in the main terragrunt hcl
+* add the tenant id in the main terragrunt hcl, may need to set up the remote state.
 * Simply cd into one of the environments and add your subscription id in the terragrunt HCL
 * or create your own by replicating the existing terragrunt.hcl in the other environments.
 * apply the terraform and it will lock all storage accounts and VMs